brainmap/nifti/README.markdown

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/ .

-== ABOUT ME

-* Name: Erik Kastman
-* Location: Madison, Wisconsin, USA
-* Email: ekk [@nospam.com] @medicine.wisc.edu

-Please don't hesitate to email me if you have any thoughts about this project!